warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 #### After the rescan

-Once the Cloudant database rescan has finished, the warehouse is not autoamtically started.
+Once the Cloudant database rescan has finished, the warehouse is not automatically started.
 Instead,
-it is left in halted state,
+it remains in a halted state,
 so that the warehouse database can be customized.

 ### Customizing the warehouse schema